maksym-21/telegram_bot_v.1.0/README.md

 # telegram_bot_v.1.0
-Telegram bot which shows a weather forecast
+Telegram bot(on master branch) which shows a weather forecast